nixworks/public/news/2016/01/25/README.md

 ##### January 2016 East Asia cold wave
 ### [At least eighty-five people are killed in Taiwan and tens of thousands stranded in airports as an unprecedented cold snap hits several Asian countries including China and South Korea. ](/news/2016/01/25/at-least-eighty-five-people-are-killed-in-taiwan-and-tens-of-thousands-stranded-in-airports-as-an-unprecedented-cold-snap-hits-several-asian.md)
-_Context: Taiwan, Asia, January 2016 East Asia cold wave, China, South Korea_
+_Context: Asia, South Korea, January 2016 East Asia cold wave, Taiwan, China_

 ##### January 2016 United States blizzard
 ### [The death toll from the blizzard in the Eastern United States rises to at least 30. ](/news/2016/01/25/the-death-toll-from-the-blizzard-in-the-eastern-united-states-rises-to-at-least-30.md)
-_Context: Eastern U.S., January 2016 United States blizzard_
+_Context: January 2016 United States blizzard, Eastern U.S._

-##### British
+##### United Kingdom
 ### [British explorer Henry Worsley dies at the age of 55 while attempting to be the first person to cross Antarctica unaided. ](/news/2016/01/25/british-explorer-henry-worsley-dies-at-the-age-of-55-while-attempting-to-be-the-first-person-to-cross-antarctica-unaided.md)
 Explorer Henry Worsley dies during a solo attempt to cross Antarctica and complete the unfinished journey of his hero Sir Ernest Shackleton.